 And more and more testing and more bugs found, means time loss, which in turn means that more and more functionality is moved to future releases.
 And to understand which functionality that can/must be withdrawn from an already planned release, will of course also waste more time, which means that even more resources are needed.

 And since the way of working has not got any better, due to our constant omission of dissolving the root causes, for example ignoring to reduce the complexity from start, we cannot reduce the administrative people as originally planned.
-This means that personnel like agile coaches, scrum masters, product owners, team leaders, etc., cannot be reduced, which is the normal case in a learning organisation, especially when having agile thinking***.
+This means that personnel like agile coaches, scrum masters, product owners, team leaders, etc., cannot be reduced, which is the normal case in an organisation where people learn and grow, especially when having agile thinking***.
 They simply have too much problems to take care of, and with a hypothesis-driven everything thinking, with for example PDCA cycles in the different parts of the organisation, we won’t dissolve the root causes.
+We really need to be vigilant to when the number of administrative personnel is not decreasing, rather the opposite, and instead concentrate on the deficiencies in our way of working.
+There is simply no one that can learn something that does not work, since we simply are in the Confused domain in the Cynefin framework, with all our symptoms that are impossible to solve.

 Instead, more and more of this administrative hands-on people are directly needed, not to mention the increased indirectly need of managers and other administrative staff.
 And when a new way of working is malfunctioning and all evidence showing that, are ignored, that means adding more consultants to protect the method or framework.
 This protection and the already malfunctioning way of working require not only more change managers, but more worrying is that the change managers get a very exposed position.
 The change managers are under attack from within the transformation to broadcast the way of working faster, and from outside the transformation from people that understand that the new way of working is malfunctioning, making the acceptance very slow or not at all.
 This exposure will be dig into in another rabbit hole blog post.